spinnaker/governance/rfc/cdevents-spinnaker.md

 ## Goals and Non-Goals
 Goals:
 - Event-Driven Standardization with CI/CD tools like Keptn, Tekton, Jenkins, Spinnaker, etc..
-- Spinnaker can able to consume and produce CDEvents from/to `events-broker`
+- Using an existing Webhook and Pub/Sub Automated triggers Spinnaker can able to consume and produce CDEvents from/to `events-broker`
-- One needs to subscribe to `events-broker` with the type of event that needs to consume
+- One needs to subscribe to `events-broker` with the type of event that needs to be consumed by Spinnaker

 Non-Goals:
 - Creation of API end points to produce and consume CDEvents